Many people throughout the world seek the healing art of reflexology to find relief from health issues as an alternative or complementary therapy.

 SWIHA founder and director KC Miller has a passion for reflexology along with her exclusive Toe Reading curriculum.
 At selected national and international events, hundreds of people have lined up to experience one of the combined Toe Reading and Reflexology sessions offered by KC.

-Our comprehensive 200-hour Reflexology program is one of the most detailed and extensive in the country.
+SWIHA’s comprehensive 200-hour Reflexology program is extremely thorough in its curriculum.
 This program may be taken to fulfill part of the primary specialty requirements within some of our degree or diploma programs, to enhance your professional skillset, or to further your own personal growth and development.

 In this program, students learn the physical and clinical applications of reflexology, as well as the emotional and intuitive.
 Students study the 10 zones, and learn to manipulate areas of the face, ears, hands and feet to heal organs and other systems of the body.
 Graduates earn a Certificate of Excellence showing completion of 200 hours of specialization in the field of Reflexology.